 Hellenic, Albanian, Germanic, Iranic, Slavic, Armenian, Jewish and Turkic

-peoples and communities made the history and culture of Balkans so deep,
+peoples and communities make the history and culture of Balkans complex and interesting.

-REMAINS OF MANY CIVILIZATIONS THAT ONCE EXISTED ON THE BALKAN TERRITORY.
+REMAINS OF MANY CIVILIZATIONS THAT ONCE EXISTED IN THE BALKAN TERRITORY.
 SOME

 - The Minoan civilization;